 Click here for more information about the OTR Senior Center.

-Some of our congregate meal locations have reopened or are scheduled to reopen.
-Please check our Congregate Meal web page for the latest status or call us at 513-721-4330.
+One of our CASS congregate meal sites is open — Anderson Township.
+The others are closed due to the pandemic.
+Please check our Congregate Meal web page from time to time for the status of our eight congregate meal sites or call us at 513-721-4330.

 CASS Buses Will Take Fewer Seniors to Grocery Stores